iopav/Notebook-p1/SE/SE.md

 Regression tests

-- Applies to allking of tests
+- Applies to all kinds of tests
 - Rerun a test suite for every change in the system/component
 - Goal: did the change break anything?